Ingredient Profile

 Summary

-Unno et al. (2013) demonstrated that L-Theanine supplementation increased alpha brain wave activity by 15% in 30 adults under stress, significantly outperforming the placebo, consistent with research into promoting relaxation and focus and supporting Presence and Focus.
+Unno et al. (2013) reported that L-Theanine supplementation was associated with a 15% increase in alpha brain wave activity in 30 adults under stress, outperforming the placebo group.

 Study Details